johnnynv/StepFlow_Monitor/examples/README.md

-# ContainerFlow Visualizer Examples
+# StepFlow Monitor Examples

 This directory contains example scripts demonstrating the marker injection strategy for step visualization.

 ## 🎯 Marker Injection Strategy

-ContainerFlow uses **minimal markers** that you add to your existing scripts to enable step-by-step visualization.
+StepFlow Monitor uses **minimal markers** that you add to your existing scripts to enable step-by-step visualization.
 The markers are simple echo/print statements that don't interfere with your script logic.

 ## 📋 Marker Types